 She also has been a progressive leader fighting for racial justice, women’s reproductive rights and a clean energy future.

 Her work has led to the establishment of Juneteenth as a national holiday, to giving back over 11 thousand acres of land to the Leech Lake Band of Ojibwe and to providing a path to citizenship for Minnesota’s Liberian community.
 As the only U.S. Senator to have worked for Planned Parenthood, she has been a key leader in the fight to protect women’s right to choose.
 Additionally, as the country faces the climate crisis, she has risen as a leader in the push for a clean energy future.

 Tina currently serves on four Senate committees: Agriculture, Nutrition and Forestry; Banking, Housing and Urban Affairs; Health, Education, Labor and Pensions; and Indian Affairs.
 In 2021, she was named Chair of two Senate subcommittees: Housing, Transportation, and Community Development; and Commodities, Risk Management, and Trade.

 The decision to move to Minnesota became the foundation for a life rooted in community and public service.
 Nearly four decades after moving to the state, serving Minnesotans as their U.S. Senator may have been unexpected, but it’s a job she loves.

-Tina and Archie have two sons, two grandsons and a lively chocolate lab named Moose.
-Sam is married to Emily and they have a son named Harlan and a daughter named June; Mason is married to Julia and they have a baby named Ari.
+Tina and Archie have two sons, three grandsons, one granddaugther, and a lively chocolate lab named Moose.
+Sam is married to Emily and they have a son named Harlan and a daughter named June; Mason is married to Julia and they have two sons, named Ari and Simon.
 In her free time, she enjoys hiking and birdwatching in the summer and skiing and ice fishing in the winter.
 If she’s not outside with her family, you may find her eating donuts, enjoying hot cinnamon candy, snacking on potato chips or sipping on a cold Minnesota beer.